POL 101 Introduction to American Politics (4 hours)

 An intensive examination of a text or theme introduced in the Political Philosophy sequence.
 Among the topics have been Rousseau’s Emile, Spinoza and The German Enlightenment.
 Offered spring semester in alternate years.
 Prerequisite: Permission of the instructor.

-A variety of courses will be offered to respond to topical needs of the curriculum.
-Recent courses include Moral and Political Leadership, Dealing with Diversity, Criminal Law and Citizenship in Theory and Practice.
-Prerequisite: Permission of the instructor.
+Specifically, this Politics course has explored the following topics: Moral and Political Leadership, Dealing with Diversity, Criminal Law and Citizenship in Theory and Practice.